MY CASE AGAINST INVESTMENT NEWSLETTERS

 - Click here for the Secret Profit Schedule Wall Street doesn't want YOU to know

 … well, you have an idea.
-When I read another title with this word, I am like feeling nauseous and clicking on the trash can icon right away.
+When I read another title with this word, I am like feeling nauseous and click on the trash can icon right away.

 I am sure you have been seeing plenty of emails that promise you an “extra check” every month.
-All of them are based on giving you a “secret” information that did not appear on the media in spite of a new government action.
+All of them are based on giving you “secret” information that did not appear on the media despite new government action.
 So, Bob Smart knows something but you don’t.
 It looks like this (forgive me for providing a full text):